XanaduAI/strawberryfields/doc/tutorials/starship.rst

    float phi0 = 0.574
    float phi1 = 1.33

-   # Initial states are two-mode squeezed states,
+   # Initial states are two-mode squeezed states
-   # applied to alternating pairs of modes.
    S2gate(1.0, 0.0) | [0, 2]
    S2gate(1.0, 0.0) | [1, 3]

-   # A standard 2x2 interferometer is applied
+   # A standard two-mode interferometer is applied
    # to the first pair of modes
    Rgate(phi0) | [0]
    BSgate(pi/4, pi/2) | [0, 1]
    Rgate(phi1) | [0]
    BSgate(pi/4, pi/2) | [0, 1]

-   # The 2x2 interferometer above is duplicateed
+   # The 2x2 interferometer above is duplicated
    # for the second pair of modes
    Rgate(phi0) | [2]
    BSgate(pi/4, pi/2) | [2, 3]
    Rgate(phi1) | [2]
    BSgate(pi/4, pi/2) | [2, 3]

-   # Perform a PNR measurement in the Fock basis
+   # Perform a photon number counting measurement
    MeasureFock() | [0, 1, 2, 3]

 After you have created your Blackbird script, you can execute it using the command line, or using a Python shell.